Trending Topics

 An impression encompasses the reasons for patient treatment.
 Trauma and fall are too vague to be used as impressions.
 Include the body areas or symptoms that are being treated.
 In other words, what treatment protocol is being followed?

 If you are following a head injury protocol, and your assessment indicates a possible head injury, this should be included in your impression.
-Multi-systems trauma injuries bring additional challenges, but if multi-body systems are involved, they all should be included in your impression of the patient.
+Multi-system trauma injuries bring additional challenges, but if multi-body systems are involved, they all should be included in your impression of the patient.

 6. Check the final details of the PCR